AlFoX/CuteReport-Docs/en/memo_object.md

 **Expressions**

+Expressions is one of the most important feature of Memo object.
+It allows to display not only a static text, expressions results as well.
+Expressions can be mixed with static text.
+Enter text above to the Memo object:

+Now is [QDateTime.currentDateTime()]

+and render report by pressing "F5" on your keyboard.
+You'll see result of the rendering, something like that:

+Now is Fri Jul 18 2014 00:44:22 GMT-0700 (PDT)

+Why is that so?
+CuteReport's renderer detects every expression instance, calculate it and replace expression with the result.

 Other Memo properties: [TODO]
 - stretchMode: object stretchability to fit text
 - showStretchability: do stretching not only on rendered page, but on Designer' PageEditor too